Our Security Policy

-We understand that many users place a high level of trust in HashiCorp and the tools we make to develop code, streamline devops, and manage mission critical infrastructure.
-HashiCorp makes the privacy of customer data and security of our tools and services a top priority.
-We apply best practices and focus on security to make sure we can maintain the trust of our customers.
+We understand that many users place a high level of trust in HashiCorp and the products we make to manage mission critical infrastructure.
+The privacy of customer data and the security of our solutions and services are a top priority.
+That's why we apply widely accepted best practices when it comes to security.

-We deeply appreciate any effort to disclose responsibly.
+We deeply appreciate any effort to discover and disclose security vulnerabilities responsibly.

 If you would like to secure your communications with us, the following PGP key can be used.
 You can also fetch our key from Keybase or from most keyservers with the key ID